txt/sin21/docs/syllabus.md

 the ethical impact of software.
-Topics covered will include ethics, case studies in ethical software, international standard for ethics in AI and software engineering, safety engineering, data mining, pareto optimization, multi-objective optimization, bayesian parameter optimization, discretization, explanation, planning,.
+Topics covered will include ethics, case studies in ethical software, international standard for ethics in AI and software engineering, safety engineering, data mining, Pareto optimization, multi-objective optimization, Bayesian parameter optimization, discretization, explanation, planning,.

 Projects will be determined by student background: skilled programmers